3-D Ultra Radio Control Racers

 Interface and Controls

 The control scheme was deliberately simplified to match the budget-friendly approach, with IGN observing that “this is arcade style gaming at its very simplest — grab your car, get on the road, and go”4.
-While this accessibility appealed to casual players, enthusiasts noted that car customization effects were “barely visible during races” despite better rendering in the selection screen, with vehicles appearing like “fly on a screen” during actual gameplay9.
+While this accessibility appealed to casual players, GameSpot noted that despite custom paint-shop options, “the cars themselves are so tiny during the races that the effect is almost imperceptible”8.

 Structure and Progression